mmahbub/NewsNetworks/README.md

       d) `SELECT * FROM data;`

-  2. generate and save perturbed data:
+  2. Qenerate and save perturbed data:
       a) `python3 generate_attack.py --input data_path --percentage n`
       **Example:** `python3 generate_attack.py --input /home/75y/Documents/CSN/data --percentage 5`

   3. After executing step 2 with n = 5, we will have a csv file with perturbed data saved as `data_5.csv`
   4. Next launch the NELA database: `sqlite3 nela-gt-2020.db`
   5. Drop the `data` table: `DROP TABLE data;`
-  6. import the perturbed data to the database:
+  6. Import the perturbed data `data_5.csv` to the database:

       a) `.mode csv`